 Frequently Asked Questions (FAQs)

-Still, have doubts?
-Here are some of the most frequently asked questions about creating private posts and pages in WordPress.
+Still have doubts?
+Here are some of WordPress’s most frequently asked questions about creating private posts and pages.

 Q .
 How Do I Make My Post/Page Private?

 A. To make your post or page private in WordPress, all you have to do is navigate inside your “Posts” or “Pages” menu and click on the “Edit” button next to your post name, and then set the visibility from public to private.